blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 		- Hence it is kind of dualistic (separation of mind and matter), discrete and atheistic
 	- **Differences with Dualism**
 		- Western [[Dualism]] focuses on the difference between "mind" and "body"
-		- Sankhya Darshana focuses on the difference between "witness consciousness" and "physical world" - that includes outside nature and one's feelings and sensations
+		- Sankhya Darshana focuses on the difference between the "witness consciousness" and the "physical world", which includes the outside nature, one's feelings and sensations
 		- The main difference being, "mind" in Dualism considers the mind of an individual person, but "witness consciousness" in Sankhya considers only one observer to the entire world, and "body" in Dualism refers to to a person's body, while the "physical world" encompasses one's body, sensations and the surroundings.
 			- This is closer to the idea of "Brain in a Vat", except without a physical Brain or Vat.
 			- I guess I'll fix this idea by adding nuances between monism and dualism in their relevant pages
 	- **Foundational Texts**
-		- Sankhya Karika by Ishvara Krishna
+		- Sankhya Karika by Ishvara Krishna (4th-5th Century BC)
-		- Sankhya Sutras
+		- Sankhya Sutras by Kanada Maharshi
+			- Debated, scholars date this to 9th-13th Century AD
 	- **Metaphysics**
 		- **Purusa** is part of **Prakriti**
 		- Purusa is bound to Prakriti by **Jiva**